 - For the notes Sometimes, I'll put a recipe down with the sole purpose of adding notes.
 For example, fried rice is something I make regurarely and I don't need a recipe for this.
 However, I do like to keep track of varations (with egg, with kimchi, fish, tips on handling the rice etc) and stuff I learned over time, which I'll put in the notes..

 - A title as a reminder This usually happens when I accidentally create some variation or 'new' recipe on my own and think, I need to write this down somewhere otherwise I'll forget this dish exists.
 In that sense, this category is more a reminder that the recipe exists than the actual content of the recipe (which I oftentimes leave almost blank).

-- Putting a source down to follow up on later This usually happens when I find a recipe online (usually Youtube) that I would like to try later.
-I put a somewhat descriptive title and add the link to the source and comeback later to review.
+- Putting a source down to follow up on later This usually happens when I find a recipe online (Youtube most of the time) that I would like to try later.
+I put a somewhat descriptive title and add the link to the source and come back later to review.
 That doens't mean I always write down the whole recipe later.
-Sometomes I don't because the source is good enough, there is too much typing involved or I'm not sure yet it is worth the effort.
-Othertimes, I'm afraid it will disappear (in the case of more obscure blogposts) so I'll make the effort of writing the whole thing down.
+Sometimes I don't because the source is good enough, there is too much typing involved or I'm not sure yet it is worth the effort.
+Othertimes, I'm afraid it will disappear (in the case of more obscure blog posts) so I'll make the effort of writing the whole thing down.
 Over time, recipes in this category will find it's way into one of the above or are deleted.

 Export your data

 If you want to have all your recipe data available outside Fooder (e.g before deleting your account, or for sharing or for whatever reason), you can create a simple text export.

 Go into you account page from the top menu and under account options click the export button.
 This will take you to a simple page where all your recipes and notes are listed.
 You can either export the page as a PDF from you browser menu, or copy-paste all the text into Microsoft Word or Google Docs (or any other text program).